Diosim/RSS-Feedparsender/README.md

 06. **time**: Standard library module for working with time.
 07. **json**: Standard library module for working with JSON data.
 08. **base64**: Standard library module for encoding and decoding binary data in base64 format.
 09. **bs4**: A Python library for pulling data out of HTML and XML files.
-It works with your favorite parser to provide idiomatic ways of navigating, searching, and modifying the parse tree
+It works with your favorite parser to provide idiomatic ways of navigating, searching, and modifying the parse tree.
 10. **html**: A standard library module in Python that provides utilities to manipulate HTML.
-It includes functions to escape and unescape HTML entities and convert characters to their HTML-safe sequences
+It includes functions to escape and unescape HTML entities and convert characters to their HTML-safe sequences.

 You can install missing modules using pip, the Python package manager.
 For example: